Košice: Transport

 Public transport in Košice is managed by the Public Transport Company of the City of Košice (Dopravný podnik mesta Košice).
 The municipal mass transit system is the oldest one in present-day Slovakia, with the first horse-car line beginning operation in 1891 (electrified in 1914).
 Today, the city's public transportation system is composed of buses (in use since the 1950s), trams, and trolleybuses (1993–2014).

 The Košice railway station (Železničná stanica Košice) is a rail hub of eastern Slovakia.
 The city is connected by rail to Prague, Bratislava, Prešov, Čierna nad Tisou, Humenné, Miskolc (Hungary), and Zvolen.
 There is a broad gauge track from Ukraine, leading to the steel mill southwest of the city.
 The D1 motorway connects the city to Prešov, and more motorways and roads are planned around the city.

 Košice International Airport (Medzinárodné letisko Košice) is located south of the city.
 Regular direct flights from the airport are available to London Luton and Stansted (from April 2020), Vienna, Warsaw, Düsseldorf, and Prague.
-Regular flights are provided by Czech Airlines, Austrian Airlines, Eurowings, LOT Polish Airlines and Wizz Air, and in code-share by Air France-KLM and Lufthansa.
+Regular flights are provided by Austrian Airlines, Eurowings, LOT Polish Airlines and Wizz Air, and in code-share by Lufthansa.
 At its peak in the year 2008, it served 590,919 passengers, but the number has since declined.